wanderingmatt/matthew-anderson/README.md

 ## Cache Busting

-If you run into issues will developing locally, the `clean` task will delete the Parcel cache and your current `dist` directory — providing you with a clean slate for your next rebuild.
+If you run into issues while developing locally, the `clean` task will delete the Parcel cache and your current `dist` directory — providing you with a clean slate for your next build.

 `$npm run clean`

 ## Updating Dependencies

-If you ever want to bump the Development Dependencies for the project, you can do so using [Check Updates](https://www.npmjs.com/package/npm-check-updates).
+If you ever want to bump the dependencies for the project, you can do so using [Check Updates](https://www.npmjs.com/package/npm-check-updates).

 ##### Install Check Updates

 `$ npm install -g npm-check-updates`

-##### Update Dependency Hints and Install New Versions
+##### Update Hints and Install New Versions

 ```
 $ ncu -u